 User Roles

-This section discusses the different types of user role that exist within Trustchain.
-Throughout the section we will use a concrete example of an individual holding a digital driving license issued by their vehicle driving agency and using this to provide proof of their driving status to a car hire company.
+To illustrate the various user roles, we use the concrete example of an individual holding a digital driver's licence issued by a national vehicle licensing agency.
+The holder of this credential will use it to provide proof of their registered driver status to a car rental company.

 Credential Holder

-A credential holder is an entity that possesses verifiable credentials and has the ability to generate verifiable presentations from them.
+A credential holder is an individual possessing one or more verifiable credentials (VCs) in which they are the subject.
+Holders have the ability to generate verifiable presentations (VPs) from their credentials.

 Credential Verifier